A Sunday on La Grande Jatte

 If one gazes closely at the painting, thousands of miniature dots and fleeting brush strokes appear.
 Stepping back, however, these marks unify into one coherent and cohesive whole.
 Seurat believed this technique made colors more powerful and vibrant than traditional approaches.

-As well as Pointillism, A Sunday Afternoon on the Island of La Grande Jatte represents Seurat’s work within the Neo-Impressionist movement.
-The French art critic Felix Feneon coined the term, referencing Georges Seurat and his contemporaries.
+As well as Pointillism, A Sunday Afternoon on the Island of La Grande Jatte also represents Seurat’s work within the Neo-Impressionist movement.
+In 1886 French art critic Félix Fénéon coined the term, referencing Georges Seurat and his contemporaries.

 These artists depicted modern urban scenes, landscapes, and seascapes with scientific diligence and the latest avant-garde techniques.